Alluxio/alluxio/docs/en/Command-Line-Interface.md

 ### masterInfo

-The `masterInfo` command prints the relative information of the Alluxio masters.
-If Alluxio is running in single master mode, `masterInfo` will prints the address of that master.
-If Alluxio is running in fault tolerance mode, the leader master, all masters as well as the Zookeeper address will be printed.
+The `masterInfo` command prints information regarding master fault tolerance such as leader address, list of master addresses, and the configured Zookeeper address.
+If Alluxio is running in single master mode, `masterInfo` will prints the master address.
+If Alluxio is running in fault tolerance mode, the leader address, list of master addresses and the configured Zookeeper address will be printed.

-For example, `masterInfo` can be used to print the relative information of the Alluxio masters.
+For example, `masterInfo` can be used to print information regarding master fault tolerance.

 {% include Command-Line-Interface/masterInfo.md %}